 What stands out to you about this house?
 This question works in two ways.
 The first – selling the house.
 If there is a feature you absolutely love, agents will want to make sure to provide you with all of the details and make it shine.
 Something you don’t love so much?
 They are also great at pointing out ways to overcome or improve that feature to be more to your liking.
 The second purpose is that they are looking for feedback to present to the sellers.
 How is it priced?
 Is there something about the home that is really distracting to buyers?
 Is there a feature that buyers are in love with?
 They gather this feedback and work with the owner to come up with a plan to adjust their marketing strategy and hopefully generate an offer and sale sooner for the owner.

 Where are you living now?
 You can tell a lot about a person by where they live.
 It is likely close to work or schools or family.
 The type of neighborhood a person lives in now can determine what they want for the future.
 For example, if it is in a gated community with tons of amenities, they may be looking for those same features in their next area.
 And often family dynamics impact the desire to move.
 If someone is living in a starter home but now has three kids, chances are they are looking to go bigger.
-If an elderly family member needs to move in for better care, chances are they may be looking to get rid of the stairs.
+According to lawyers in Long Beach, CA, if an elderly family member needs to move in for better care, chances are they may be looking to get rid of the stairs.
 Or living with in-laws can create a sense of urgency like you wouldn’t believe.
 This question actually opens the door for a lot of other conversations that help an agent start to build a relationship with you and better understand your needs in the home buying process.